 What items are offered?

 Once you are on the Food Pantry floor, a volunteer walks along with you and you will get a certain number of items per section (product, dairy, meats, vegetables, fruits, proteins, soups, grains, household, hygiene, baby, etc.) depending on the size of your family.
 We offer a Choice Pantry which means you pick the items you want to take home, the items you and your family are not allergic to and the items you like.
 You will take enough food home to make approximately three meals a day for every member of your household for eight days.
-You are allowed to visit us for food once a month.
+You are allowed to visit us for food once every 30 days.